void-linux/void-docs/src/config/texlive.md

 The `texlive-bin` package contains the latest TeX Live version; however, earlier versions, such as `texlive2018-bin`, are also available.

+The `texlive` package and `texlive-*` packages are also available, and provide TeX packages directly via xbps.
+TeX packages installed via those packages cannot interact with TeX packages installed directly from CTAN (via `tlmgr`).
+For
+example: `pdflatex` from `texlive-pdflatex` cannot be used to compile a TeX document that uses a package installed via `tlmgr`; `tlmgr install pdflatex` would be required for that.

 ## Configuring TeX Live

 After installing TeX Live, update the value of `PATH`: